Legal Online Sports Betting FAQs

 Chances are, yes.
 Almost all states allow for international sports gambling sites to accept bets over the Internet.
 Nearly half of the states in the USA have regulated domestic sports betting, and more are entertaining the idea each year.
 Visit our bill tracker page for the latest developments in your area.

-A total of 26 US states and districts have legalized sports betting as of this writing, but not all of them have provided regulation that allows for sportsbooks to begin operating.
+More than 25 US states and districts have legalized sports betting as of this writing, but not all of them have provided regulation that allows for sportsbooks to begin operating.

 Yes.
-There are no laws in place that prevent US bettors from doing business over the web with an online sportsbook operating in a licensed, regulated district in another country (except for CT and WA).
+There are no laws in place that prevent US bettors from doing business over the web with an online sportsbook operating in a licensed, regulated district in another country (except for WA).

 Yes.
 Both domestic and offshore sportsbooks provide legal sports betting apps.
 Domestic apps typically require a download to your iPad, iPhone, or Android smartphone or tablet, but international sports betting applications are web-based and can be accessed by clicking on one of the links we’ve provided on this page with a current mobile browser.

-The rationale that state legislators use when suggesting that sports betting should be legalized is twofold.
+The rationale that state legislators use when suggesting that sports betting should be legalized domestically is twofold.
 Citizens are already participating in sports betting via offshore sportsbook sites or nearby regional facilities, and the tax dollars are escaping to the benefit of other territories.

-On the homepage of the online sportsbook, locate the join button at the top and click it.
+On the homepage of the online sportsbooks, locate the join button at the top and click it.
 You’ll then create an account by entering your personal data, which should be 100% accurate to avoid any issues when payouts are collected.
 Finally, select your sportsbook banking option, make your deposit, and place a wager.

 Simply put, a sportsbook is an entity that exists at an in-person location, on a website, or via a mobile application, that offers betting odds on sporting events to the public.